grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Certificate
 : The certificate to be used for authentication and any supporting certificates in the chain.
-This structure is defined in {{!I-D.ietf-tls-tls13}}
+This structure is defined in {{!TLS13}}, Section 4.4.2.
-section 4.4.2.

 The certificate message contains an opaque string called certificate_request_context which SHOULD be unique for a given connection.
 Its format